lecheel/grepsel/README.md

 grepsel act as wrapper for grep provide programmer searching for different source code via the command line grepsel can use original vgrep script for vim, emacs, fte ...

-grepsel support two output store in ~/legrep also the vgrep ~/fte.grp for recall
+grepsel support two output store in ~/legrep.grp for recall grepsel.vim grepsel in vim script

 ###How to Use:###
 	usage: grepsel [--help] [-cc] [-mk] [-py] [-ja] [-v] [-w]